Overview of Transformer Part 2

 23 childContext.reference()

-1. When context.enterBlock is called (onExit)
+24 childContext.registerTemplate()- When context.enterBlockis called (onExit)

 104 return () => {